twixson/tpdmethods/README.md

 #> [1] ". . . and columns represent variables."
 ```

-The TPDM is an extremes analogue to the covariance matrix and it shares
-many properties with a covariance matrix.
-In the following example we
-have standardized the margins so the TPDM is analogous to a correlation
-matrix.
 Now that the TPDM is estimated we need to perform the eigen
 decomposition.
 The elements of the TPDM are estimated pairwise and thus
 the estimated TPDM may not be positive definite.
 We fix this by
 performing the eigen decomposition on a positive definite matrix that is